mrc-ide/EpiEstim/README.md

 The function `estimate_R` estimates the time-varying case instantaneous reproduction number using the methodology described in Cori et al. AJE 2013.

-Functionalities
-have been added over time to support the following:
+Among other features, this supports the following:

 - Within the R estimation, nesting an estimation of the serial interval from double censored data using the `coarseDataTools` package, as described in